krukowskid/krukowskid.github.io/_posts/2024-12-15-AKS-Best-Practices-Part2-Cost-Efficiency.md

 - Check if you're running services on VMs that could be moved into your AKS cluster
 - Consider whether moving from AKS to Azure Container Apps or other services would be more cost-effective (or another way from ACA/Web Apps to AKS).
 Consider not only Azure resources cost but also maintenance cost.
-- Evaluate your overall architecture for consolidation opportunities - merging multiple clusters into one
+- Evaluate your overall architecture for consolidation opportunities - merging multiple clusters into one with namespace separation

 If you need guidance on optimizing your infrastructure and application architecture, feel free to connect with me on LinkedIn.